Le Puy-en-Velay: Our Lady of Le Puy

 The legendary ancient shrine on the summit of Mons Anicius, which drew so many, would seem to predate the founding of an early church of Our Lady of Le Puy at Anicium.
 It was attributed to Bishop Vosy, who transferred the episcopal see from Ruessium to Anicium.
 Crowning the hill was a megalithic dolmen.
 A local tradition rededicated the curative virtue of the sacred site to Mary, who healed ailments when a person touched the standing stone.
 When the founding bishop Vosy climbed the hill, he found that it was snow-covered in July; in the snowfall the tracks of a deer around the dolmen outlined the foundations of the future church.
 The Bishop was apprised in a vision that the angels themselves had dedicated the future cathedral to the Blessed Virgin, whence the epithet "Angelic" given to the cathedral of Le Puy.
 The great dolmen was left standing in the center of the Christian sanctuary, which was constructed around it; the stone was re-consecrated as the Throne of Mary.
 By the 8th century, however, the stone, popularly known as the "stone of visions", was taken down and broken up.
 Its pieces were incorporated into the floor of a particular section of the church that came to be called the Chambre Angélique, or the "angels' chamber".

 It is impossible to say whether this St. Evodius is the same person who signed the decrees of the Council of Valence in 374.
 Neither can it be affirmed that St. Benignus, who in the 7th century founded a hospital at the gates of the basilica, and St. Agrevius, the 7th-century martyr from whom the town of Saint-Agrève Chiniacum took its name, were really bishops.
 Duchesne thinks that the chronology of these early bishops rests on very little evidence and that very ill-supported by documents.
 Before the 10th century, only six individuals are known of whom it can be said with certainty that they were bishops of Le Puy.
 The first of these, Scutarius, the legendary architect of the first cathedral, dates from the end of the 4th century according to an inscription that notes his name..

 Adhemar, bishop of Le Puy was a central figure in the First Crusade.
 Pope Clement IV was also bishop of Le Puy.

 Though the ancient diocese was suppressed by the Concordat of 1801, it was re-erected in 1823.

+In February 1965, Le Puy absorbed the former commune Taulhac-près-le-Puy.